 3. Avoid disorganized shelves

 Avoid cluttered and disorganized presentations with similar items scattered all over the shelves in random order.
 They appear overwhelming, especially when you are unfamiliar with the assortment.
-In a subtle game of seduction and dialogue, with the right presentation and organization, shelving should help you to compare different options.
+In a subtle game of temptation and dialogue, with the right presentation and organization, shelving should help you to compare different options.
 Therefore, merchandising professionals divide the offer into groups, and delineate assortments or categories.
 Furthermore, they can provide additional information on the shelves.
 Clear, concise and pleasant labels, but also the use of colour and illustrations on profiles, banners, and cards can inform you on what is important to make the right choice.

 Because in general you are not too keen on checking product labels, all these efforts contribute to quick orientations and readability of the shelves.
 They reduce times and ensure that you can reach a decision with confidence, because the likelihood that you don't buy anything increases with the time you spend searching.

 All too often, you just don't want to put effort into a purchase decision.
 To make your journey easier, you then 'wait' for impulses.
 Discounts or specials make it easy for you when you are in price-sensitive mood.
 Additional visibility materials can unleash the power of a brand you like.
 Are you into a superior product?
 Quality presentations will attract you, or convince you to upgrade.
 Are you feeling more adventurous?
 A certain dynamic can grab your eye for a novelty.
 Other impulses can suggest a solution, or an occasion, rather than a product.
 The best shops make sure that there is something for all of us!